Cozy Peach Kitchen

 Step by step instructions

-1. Heat a large 12-inch skillet over medium-high heat.
+1. Saute the vegetables: Heat a large 12-inch skillet over medium-high heat.
 Add one tablespoon of olive oil.
 Once hot, add minced garlic, onions, and finely chopped mushrooms.
 Sprinkle with ¼ teaspoon salt.
 Saute 6-8 minutes, or until mushrooms are soft.
 Drain off excess liquid.

-2. Add chopped parsley, rosemary, thyme, and oregano.
+2. Make the sauce: Add chopped parsley, rosemary, thyme, and oregano.
 Saute another 30 seconds to bloom the herbs.
 Add extra oil as needed.
 Add the crushed tomatoes with juices, sugar, and black pepper.
 Simmer for about 15 minutes to allow the flavors to develop.
-At this point, you can blend the sauce in a blender or move to hte next step.
+At this point, you can blend the sauce in a blender or move to the next step.

-3. Mix together half of the shredded mozzarella, all of the cooked spaghetti, and all of the pasta sauce.
+3. Assemble the spaghetti bake: Mix together half of the shredded mozzarella, all of the cooked spaghetti, and all of the pasta sauce.
 Place in a 12-inch cast-iron skillet or baking dish.

-4. Sprinkle with remaining shredded mozzarella.
+4. Bake until golden: Sprinkle with remaining shredded mozzarella.
 Bake at 350F until the cheese is melted and golden, about 20 minutes.

-• Cast-iron: I use a 12 inch cast iron skillet but you can use a regular casserole dish if you don’t have an oven-proof skillet.
-Any 9x13 or similarly sized heat-proof baking dish will do.
+• Baking dish: I use a 12-inch cast iron skillet but you can use a regular casserole dish if you don’t have an oven-proof skillet.
+Any 9x13-inch or similarly sized baking dish will do.

 • Moisture: The less watery your veggies are, the better the baked spaghetti holds together.
 Make sure to salt the mushrooms and onions when you add them to the skillet to draw out extra moisture.
 Drain off extra moisture before adding tomatoes.

-• Cover the spaghetti with as much sauce and cheese as you can to keep it from drying out in the oven.
+• Coat the spaghetti: Cover the spaghetti with the sauce and cheese as much as you can to keep it from drying out in the oven.
+Though admittedly the crispy spaghetti bits are the best part!

-• Serving ideas: I like to add a green salad like arugula or kale for extra fiber.
-Serve with a garlic cheddar drop biscuit on the side for the best kind of comfort food meal.
+• Serving ideas: I like to add a green salad like arugula salad or kale chickpea salad for extra fiber.
+Serve with a cheddar biscuit on the side for the best kind of comfort food meal.

 Storage tips

-• Leftovers: Keep leftover spaghetti refrigerated in a closed container for 3-4 days.
+• Leftovers: Keep leftover baked spaghetti refrigerated in a closed container for 3-4 days.

 • Reheating: Reheat individual servings in the microwave or reheat the entire casserole in the oven.
-To do this, cover with foil and bake at 350F until warmed through, about 15-20 minutes.
+To do this, cover with foil and bake at 325F until warmed through, about 15-20 minutes.

 • Freezing: Baked spaghetti is great as a freezer meal.
 It will last in the freezer for up to 3 months.
 Let the casserole cool to room temp before covering with foil and freezing.
 You can also slice the casserole and freeze it in individual portions.
 I like to do this for an easy "freezer dinner".